wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-web-attack-sql-injection.rst

         <location>/var/log/httpd/access_log</location>
         </localfile>

-Optionally, you can install Suricata in the CentOS 8 agent endpoint and configure it to monitor the endpoint's network traffic.
+Optionally, you can install Suricata in the CentOS 8 endpoint and configure it to monitor the endpoint's network traffic.

 Steps to generate the alerts
 ----------------------------